top of page

 About Commons Woodworking

-Our goal is to make beautiful, multi generational hardwood furniture that is accessible, at a price that creates a viable alternative to mass produced furniture using engineered materials.
+Our goal is to make hardwood furniture that is accessible, at a price that creates a viable alternative to mass produced furniture using engineered materials.

 We will not be another high-priced custom brand.
 Repurposing local wood at scale requires a focus on quality and efficient production.